Jonathan-Rosewood/SEScripts/lib/README.md

   * seeker &mdash; Module that manipulates gyros (yaw & pitch) to keep the ship pointed at a specific relative vector.

+  * cruiser &mdash; Manipulates thrusters along a given axis to achieve a set speed along that direction.

 ## Conventions ##

 Modules are integrated into the main loop in one of two ways.
 They can implement both ways, but only one is used for any given script.